esphome/esphome-docs/components/binary_sensor/lvgl.rst

 and requires :ref:`LVGL <lvgl-main>` to be configured.

 Supported widget is :ref:`lvgl-wgt-btn`.
-A single binary sensor supports a single widget, thus you need to choose among which one's state you want to use.
+A single binary sensor supports only a single widget; it is not possible to have a single binary sensor respond to multiple widgets.

 Configuration options:
 ----------------------